 We use financial leverage to provide additional funds to support our investment activities.
-This allows us to make more investments than would otherwise be possible, resulting in a broader portfolio.
-Subject to the limitation on indebtedness for money borrowed in our charter described below, our target leverage ratio is in the range of 60%.
-Our leverage ratio is measured by dividing (i) consolidated property-level and entity-level debt net of cash and loan-related restricted cash, by (ii) the asset value of real estate investments (measured using the greater of fair market value and cost) plus the equity in our settled real estate debt investments.
+This allows us to make more investments than would otherwise be possible, resulting in a broader portfolio, and enhances the return on our equity capital.
+Subject to the limitation on indebtedness for money borrowed in our charter described below, our target leverage ratio is approximately 60%.
+Our leverage ratio is measured by dividing (i) consolidated property-level and entity-level debt, net of cash and loan-related restricted cash, by (ii) the asset value of real estate investments (measured using the greater of fair market value and cost) plus the equity in our settled real estate debt investments.
 Indebtedness incurred (i) in connection with funding a deposit in advance of the closing of an investment or (ii) as other working capital advances, will not be included as part of the calculation above.
+Our leverage ratio would be higher if the indebtedness on our real estate debt investments and pro rata share of debt within our unconsolidated investments were taken into account.

-Our real estate debt portfolio has embedded leverage through the use of reverse repurchase agreements and may also have embedded leverage through the use of derivatives, including, but not limited to, total return swaps, securities lending arrangements and credit default swaps.
-During times of increased investment and capital market activity, but subject to the limitation on indebtedness for money borrowed in our charter described below, we may employ greater leverage in order to quickly build a broader portfolio of assets.
+Our real estate debt portfolio has embedded leverage through the use of reverse repurchase agreements and similar financings, and may also have embedded leverage through the use of derivatives, including, but not limited to, total return swaps, securities lending arrangements and credit default swaps.
+During times of increased investment and capital markets activity, but subject to the limitation on indebtedness for money borrowed in our charter described below, we may employ greater leverage in order to quickly build a broader portfolio of assets.
 We may leverage our portfolio by assuming or incurring secured or unsecured property-level or entity-level debt.
 An example of property-level debt is a mortgage loan secured by an individual property or portfolio of properties incurred or assumed in connection with our acquisition of such property or portfolio of properties.
-An example of entity-level debt is our line of credit obtained by us or our Operating Partnership.
+An example of entity-level debt is a line of credit obtained by us or our Operating Partnership.
 We currently have secured and unsecured credit facilities from third parties and an uncommitted line of credit from an affiliate of Blackstone.
 We may decide to seek to obtain additional credit facilities under which we would reserve borrowing capacity.
-Borrowings under the line of credit or any future lines of credit may be used to fund acquisitions, repurchase shares, or for any other corporate purpose.
+Borrowings under current or any future lines of credit may be used to fund acquisitions, repurchase shares, or for any other corporate purpose.

-Under our charter, we have a limitation that precludes us from borrowing in excess of 300% of the cost of our net assets, which approximates borrowing 75% of the cost of our investments (unless a majority of our independent directors approves any borrowing in excess of the limit and we disclose the justification for doing so to our stockholders), but such restriction does not restrict the amount of indebtedness we may incur with respect to any single investment.
+Under our charter, we have a limitation that precludes us from borrowing in excess of 300% of the cost of our net assets, which approximates borrowing 75% of the cost of our investments (unless a majority of our independent directors approves any borrowing in excess of the limit and we disclose the justification for doing so to our stockholders), but such restriction does not restrict the amount of indebtedness we may incur with respect to any individual property or portfolio.